peteroupc/encoding/docs/PeterO.Text.Encodings.md

 Converts a character encoding into a character input stream, given a treamable source of bytes.
 But if the input stream starts with a UTF-8 or TF-16 byte order mark, the input is decoded as UTF-8 or UTF-16, as the ase may be, rather than the given character encoding.This method implements the "decode" algorithm specified in the Encoding tandard.

-In the .NET implementation, this method is implemented as an extension ethod to any object implementing ICharacterEncoding and can be called s follows: `
+In the .NET implementation, this method is implemented as an extension ethod to any object implementing ICharacterEncoding and can be called s follows: `encoding.GetDecoderInputSkipBom(input)` .
+If the object's class already has a `GetDecoderInputSkipBom` method with the same parameters, that method takes precedence over this xtension method.
-          encoding.GetDecoderInputSkipBom(input)
-        ` .
-If the object's class already has a ` GetDecoderInputSkipBom
-        ` method with the same parameters, that method takes precedence over this xtension method.

 <b>Parameters:</b>

- * <i>encoding</i>: Encoding object that exposes a decoder to be converted into a character nput stream.
-If the decoder returns -2 (indicating a decode error), the haracter input stream handles the error by returning a replacement haracter in its place.
+ * <i>encoding</i>: Encoding object that exposes a decoder to be converted into a character input stream.
+If the decoder returns -2 (indicating a decode error), the character input stream handles the error by returning a replacement character in its place.

  * <i>stream</i>: Byte stream to convert into Unicode characters.